 What is Lyme Disease?

-Lyme disease is an inflammatory, infectious disease spread to humans through tick bites.
+Lyme disease is an inflammatory and infectious disease spread to humans through tick bites.
 It is caused by borrelia bacteria, which commonly infects animals.
 Ticks pick up the bacteria by biting infected animals and then passing it on to other animals, including humans.
-While treatable if caught early, it becomes more difficult to treat and diagnosis the more time that passes.
-Chronic Lyme disease can develop within days or weeks after infection, if left untreated or improperly treated.
+The disease can develop within days, weeks, or even years after infection if left untreated or improperly treated.
 In more extreme scenarios, albeit in an ever-increasing number of cases, it can gradually result in long-term disability, leaving people unable to work.
 This inevitably begs the question: Is there such a thing as a Lyme Disease Disability Claim?
 The short answer is yes but negotiating disability benefits for Lyme disease is often a long, arduous, and frustrating process.

 What are the Symptoms of Lyme Disease?

 Chronic Lyme disease symptoms can be diverse and vary in intensity, often making accurate diagnosis difficult or impossible, which is why claiming disability benefits for Lyme disease can be a long stressful process.
 Initial symptoms can include the development of a rash (sometimes shaped like a “bull’s eye” mark) and flu-like symptoms.
 Other symptoms can include fever, headache, nausea, jaw pain, light sensitivity, red eyes, muscle aches, and neck stiffness.
 They can also include arthritis, severe fatigue, headaches, vertigo, sleep disturbances, and mental confusion and can lead to significant functional impairment.
 Any mix of these symptoms can result in an individual being incapable of continuing to work.